There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 - Meat and dairy products have the advantage of a very dense protein that allows for rapid growth, but it has a price!
 Physiology with digestion in an acidic environment encourages the proliferation of pathogens while burdening the immune system.

 - Most animal food is now industrialized and processed, dramatically lowering health values.
-This is another reason to reduce the consumption of animal-based foods, mainly processed and industrialized ones.
+It is another reason to reduce the consumption of animal-based foods, mainly processed and industrialized ones.

 Animal and plant foods have advantages and disadvantages, so I advocate combining them.